igrishaev/farseer/README.md

 Finally, the `:rpc/fn-before-send` parameter allows your to do everything with the request before it gets sent to the server.
-There might be a custom function which supplements the request with some custom headers that are calculated on the fly.
+There might be a custom function which supplements the request with additional headers that are calculated on the fly.
 For example:

 ~~~clojure
 (defn sign-request